 - Changes in your aortic valve are causing major heart symptoms, such as chest pain, shortness of breath, fainting spells, or heart failure.

-- Tests show that changes in your aortic valve are harming the working of your heart.
+- Tests show that changes in your aortic valve are harming the work of your heart.

 - Damage to your heart valve from infection (endocarditis)